signalogic/SigSRF_SDK/codecs_page.md

 <a name="DSCodecDecode"></a>
 ## DSCodecDecode

-  * decode one or more frames using one or more decoder handles
+  * decodes one or more frames using one or more decoder handles
   * returns length of decoded media frame (in bytes)

 ```c++